ruiined/race-startlist/README.md

 I am new to Typescript so it was a great opportunity to learn more about it, even though it did slow me down.
 Creating type interfaces was something I've never done before.

-React to pdf was a new experience as well but it was a breeze thanks to ReactToPrint package.
+Printing in react was a new experience as well but it was a breeze thanks to ReactToPrint package.

 Overall, this was a fun experience and I wish I didn't have the time limit as it went by too fast.
 I feel like I could have done a much better job at refactoring and keeping it DRY.
 I might have decided to implement too much of the functionality that made me rush through it.
-However, I set a goal for myself and I'm happy I more or less reached it within the time given.
+However, I set a goal for myself and I'm happy I have more or less reached it within the time given.

 ### Testing